-On 17 May 2018, the DCMS announced that the maximum stake would be lowered to £2.
-This requires secondary legislation.
+17 May 2018: the DCMS announced that the maximum stake would be lowered to £2.

-The October 2018 Budget report stated that the reduced stake would come into effect in October 2019.
+29 October 2018: the Budget report stated that the reduced stake would come into effect from October 2019.
 Critics argued that this could put the lives of problem gamblers at risk.
-Tracey Crouch, the Sports Minister, resigned over the “delayed” implementation, claiming that it was “unjustifiable”.

-On 5 November 2018, the Chancellor told the Treasury Select Committee that the Government had to implement the new stake “in a way that is balanced and fair and allows for an orderly transition”.
-However, amendments to the Finance Bill to bring the implementation date forward to April 2019 attracted cross-party support.
+5 November 2018: the then Chancellor told the Treasury Select Committee that the Government had to implement the new stake “in a way that is balanced and fair and allows for an orderly transition”.
+However, amendments to the Finance (No. 3) Bill to bring the implementation date forward to April 2019 attracted cross-party support.

-In a Written Ministerial Statement of 14 November 2018, Jeremy Wright, the Secretary of State for Digital, Culture, Media and Sport, acknowledged that Parliament wanted the £2 stake implemented sooner than October 2019.
-He said that implementation would now take place from April 2019.
+14 November 2018: in a Written Ministerial Statement, Jeremy Wright, the then Secretary of State, acknowledged that Parliament wanted the £2 stake implemented sooner than October 2019.
+He said that implementation would take place from 1 April 2019.